RedstoneDave/My-Language/README.md

 - `fesako`
   - `ko` indecates the allative (ie. the direction)
   - This is also the case meaning “become”
-  - e.g. `fozu zekeko kasep` means “I walk to there” and `fozu fesako der` means “I become a human”
+  - e.g. `fuz zekeko kasep` means “I walk to there” and `fuz fesako der` means “I become a human”
 - `fesabu`
   - `bu` indecates the direct object (or accusative)
-  - e.g. `fozu kilabu zazit` means “I eat fish”
+  - e.g. `fuz kilabu zazit` means “I eat fish”
 - `fesado`
   - `do` indecates the dative, as “me” in “you give me the book”, and purpose is also indecated by `do`, though the latter usually appears earlier
-  - e.g. `fozu zedo lavbu usat` means “I give them a book” where `ze` is a singular, sexually neutral pronoun, and `lav` means “book”
+  - e.g. `fuz zed (= zedo) lavbu usat` means “I give them a book” where `ze` is a singular, sexually neutral pronoun, and `lav` means “book”
-  - and `fozu kado ocom` means “I sing for you” where `ka` means “you”.
+  - and `fuz kado ocom` means “I sing for you” where `ka` means “you”.
 - `fesacu`
   - `cu` indecates the position, also time.
-  - e.g. `fozu fokecu muk` means “I am here” (lit.
+  - e.g. `fuz fokecu muk` means “I am here” (lit.
 I exist at here)
 - `fesakaf`
   - `kaf` indecates the comitative, as “with me” in “He went on a walk with me”, used in neutral cases or cases where the candidates are of the same attention.
-  - e.g. `fokaf kasep` means “to walk with me”
+  - e.g. `fkaf (= fokaf) kasep` means “to walk with me”
 - `fesanof`
   - `nof` indecates the “anti-comitative”, as “against me” in “He fought against me”, used in cases there the candidates are of the opposite attention.
   - e.g. `avrova beunof wakit` means “to fight against the old world”
 - `fesaye`
   - `ye` indecates the ablative, meaning “from”, and the ergative in passive forms (as “by ...” in English)
-  - e.g. `fozu zekeye vep` means “I come from there” where `zeke` means “there” and `vep` means “to come”
+  - e.g. `fuz zekeye vep` means “I come from there” where `zeke` means “there” and `vep` means “to come”
-  - and `fozu beuye nocins` means “I’m abandoned by the society” where `beu` means “the world” and “the society” and `noc` means “to abandon; to desert”, `-ins` makes a verb passive
+  - and `fuz beuye nocins` means “I’m abandoned by the society” where `beu` means “the world” and “the society” and `noc` means “to abandon; to desert”, `-ins` makes a verb passive
 - `fesawe`
   - `we` indecates the terminative, meaning “until”
-  - e.g. `zezu rusyawe furvusk` means “He has been young until today” where `rusya` means “today” and `furva` means “young” and `-usk` means “have been”
+  - e.g. `zez (= zezu) rusyawe furvusk` means “He has been young until today” where `rusya` means “today” and `furva` means “young” and `-usk` means “have been”

 Forms above are the “adverbial” forms that directly modifies the predicate (ie. the center of a sentence), while the ones below go to other positions.